Rejected by courts, retirees take last shot to save pensions

 “I can’t believe our government would do something like this,” he said in advance of the House vote.

-And Muffley has a warning for others who may think their own promised benefits are secure: “If the government could do this to us, what else could they do to you?”
+And Muffley had a warning for others who may think their own promised benefits are secure: “If the government could do this to us, what else could they do to you?”

 Associated Press writer Kevin Freking contributed to this report.